-While the 2012 Toyota Camry lacks the instant appeal of some competitors, a number of important, incremental improvements make it a worthy contender for any family-car shopper.
+While the 2012 Toyota Camry lacks the instant appeal of some competitors, a number of important, incremental improvements make it a ratings-worthy contender for any family-car shopper.

 The five-seat sedan comes in L, LE, XLE and sport-tuned SE trims.
 A four-cylinder engine is standard, with a V-6 optional on the SE and XLE.
 I reviewed the much-improved Camry Hybrid separately.
 The new Camry won’t go on sale until October, but I drove most variants at a media preview.

 Toyota describes the Camry as all-new — seventh generation, redesigned from top to bottom — but the styling suggests a milder update.
 The car’s length, width and wheelbase remain the same.
 The headlights look more reshaped than reimagined.
 The boomerang taillights add something fresh, but the side profile smacks of the old Camry.

 The Toyota Camry SE has sporty body treatments and 17- or 18-inch alloy wheels, versus 16-inch steel wheels on the base model.
 Better integrated than the outgoing Camry SE — whose slapped-on extensions had all the makings of a discount nose job — it’s the clearest redesign of the bunch, if you can abide its face.
 I see the late-2000s Acura TL, some Mazda6 and a lot of woodchuck.